 Private Marketplaces (PMPs) cast aside most network-related problems – and their popularity has grown as a result. eMarketer predicts that of the $19 billion in additional ad dollars already flooding the programmatic industry, PMPs will absorb much of that amount.

-In a network model, brands spend their Sponsored Product budget on a network of different retailers.
+In a network model, brands spend their Sponsored Product budget using a network composed of different retailers.
 As a retailer, you rely on a third-party sales force, and can’t claim any exclusive budget from partners.
 Convincing brands to invest in retail media benefits competitors at the same time.

 Running Sponsored Ads through PMPs tightens a publisher’s grip on proceedings.
 Direct deals with invite-only bidders allow you to set a fixed floor price, start and end date.
 They also adapt to promotional calendars.